-Syrian Airstrikes Leave Key Questions About President Trump's Intentions Unanswered
+Syrian Airstrikes Leave Key Questions Unanswered

 Trump has already moved to increase U.S. forces operating in and around Syria, and is receiving detailed plans from the Pentagon for an escalated fight against ISIS there and in Iraq.
 But much of the American public, and some in his own party, are wary of being drawn further into the messy civil war.

-Which means Trump's relatively low cost success in punishing Assad's use of Sarin may be a one time thing.
+Which means Trump's relatively low cost success in punishing Assad's use of sarin may be a one time thing.
 As the effect wears off, events could pit Trump's commitment to deterring chemical weapons use against the political challenge of a deepening, costly commitment to fighting in Syria.